 Do you get energized by the hustle-and-bustle of cities and want to make them better places to live?
 If so, a major in Urban Studies might be right for you!
 This major focuses on the application of social science principles to the study of urban living.
 You will learn how city dwellers live and what influences their social and political life.
 Upon graduating with a degree in urban studies, you will be prepared to solve complicated issues that affect cities.

 Urban Studies is an interdisciplinary major.
 Since cities are made up of many different facets, it is important to gain a working knowledge of many related fields.
 Classes include subjects like history, public policy, government, economics, sociology, social theory, urban theory, history of urban areas, principles of urban and social planning, and the politics and economics of urban government and services.

-Urban Studies was the 210th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 1,475 degrees in this year alone.
-This represents a 1.1% reduction in urban studies degrees awarded over the prior year's total of 1,491.
+Urban Studies was the 209th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 1,507 degrees in this year alone.
+This is a difference of 32 over the prior year, a growth of 2.1%.

-The United States has 127 different schools where you can get a degree in urban studies.
-This year's Best Urban Studies Schools ranking compares 94 of them to identify the best overall programs in the country.
+Our 2023 Best Urban Studies Schools ranking analyzes 79 of these schools to determine the best overall colleges for urban studies students.
 Continue reading to check out one of our many unbiased rankings of urban studies programs later in this article.